kcudding/ecotheory.github.io/teach/652modelselect.md

 | **logistic**       | 3                    | -37.8    | **81.6** |
 | theta-logistic | 4                    | -37.1    | 82.2  |

+- models that differ by more than two units would be considered different
+- logistic is our choice here
+- more stuff on interpretation here?
 ### References
 Akaike, H. (1973).
 Information theory and an extention of the maximum likelihood principle.
 In _2nd Inter.
 Symp. on information Theory_.
 Akademiai Kiado.